-Hydrated sodium silicate seals have been supplied for many years under the branding Palusol.
+Hydrated sodium silicate seals have been supplied for many years by BASF under the branding Palusol.
+The major advantage of hydrated sodium silicate is that it activates at temperatures between 100°C -120°C, which is significantly lower than other intumescent materials.
+This means that there is a greater overlap between the temperature at which plastic-based smoke seals deteriorate and the intumescent fire seal expands.
+In practice it is less likely that unacceptable leakage will occur in a real fire situation, where the increase in temperature is more gradual than in the BS EN 1634-1 fire test.
 Over recent years, new versions have been launched and care must be taken to establish the exact material.
 It is recommended that the base grade of material be clearly defined within the specification, to show which type of hydrated sodium silicate the manufacturer intends to use.
-Intumescent seals based on hydrated sodium silicate produce a hard, crack free, rigid foam at temperatures between 100°C and 120°C. The material displays thermoplastic properties at temperatures in excess of 120°C. The water of hydration is converted into steam, causing the material to expand.
+Intumescent seals based on hydrated sodium silicate produce a hard, crack-free, rigid foam.
+The material displays thermoplastic properties at temperatures in excess of 120°C. The water of hydration is converted into steam, causing the material to expand.

-Seals based on hydrated sodium silicate for use in exposed situations are protected from atmospheric attack with epoxy resin and a PVC sleeve.
-Accelerated aging tests have shown that these seals have a life expectancy of approximately 50 years, if supplied without altering the unit, or if brought back up to manufacturers' sealed specification on site.
-Page 80
+Seals based on hydrated sodium silicate for use in exposed situations are protected from atmospheric carbon monoxide attack with epoxy resin and a PVC sleeve.
+Aging tests have shown that these seals have a life expectancy of approximately 50 years, if supplied without altering the unit, or if brought back up to manufacturers' sealed specification on site.

 Seals based on hydrated sodium silicate are available in a wide range of sizes to suit various door configurations and door cores.
-They can be supplied with brush or neoprene smoke seals in accordance with BS 476:31:1.
+They can be supplied combined with a variety of smoke seals.